Nint3nBr0/File-Hash-Checker/README.md

 ## **The Future Of This Project**

 I have recently just finished my first version of the file hash checker, I have two other updates that will be coming out.
-My plan for this project will be to have a selection screen that will choose between whether you want to check for a file, an entire directory and a full backup.
+My plan for this project will be to have a selection screen that will choose between whether you want to check for a file, and a file.
 I will also improve the performance of the speed for checking the hashes and I would like for it to check different hashing algorithms.
 Currently it only checks SHA256 as that is the most common one.

 There is a couple things I would like to touch on before explaining what the code does.